ResursBank/ResursBank.github.io/docs/faq/index.md

 - ### Are you using correct TLS version?
   As shown above, TLS below version 1.2 is not supported.

+- ### How do I configure my firewall/network
+  #### Your outbound traffic
+  For standard use cases, we recommend that you access Resurs Bank’s services using the FQDNs provided to you.
+This ensures that your integration remains unaffected if the underlying IP addresses associated with these FQDNs change.
+We therefore encourage you to remove any IP whitelisting configured for your outbound traffic towards Resurs Bank’s resources using FQDN.
+If you have a compelling reason to maintain IP whitelisting for your outbound traffic, please contact us — we will provide guidance on how to do so properly.

+  #### Your inbound traffic

+  For certain application flows, Resurs bank will send you Callbacks.
+For you to be able to receive these callbacks, you may need to whitelist the following IP address for Inbound traffic to your network:

+  192.121.110.100

+  13.50.187.51

+  51.21.32.255

+  51.21.206.32

+  51.21.39.192

 ## Local networks / Hosts (or "your callbacks is not working")

 If you are using local networks during tests, be aware that all